-2 Key Amendments
+4.2.2 Key Amendments

-2.1 Risk Assessment
+4.2.2.1 Risk Assessment

-Chapter 1A of the 2010 Act requires that a business risk assessment is carried out by a Designated Person of the risk of money laundering and terrorist financing ("ML / TF") inherent in carrying on that business, and also requires the application of such a risk assessment in the context of carrying out customer due diligence ("CDD").
+Chapter 1 A of the 2010 Act requires that a business risk assessment is carried out by a Designated Person of the risk of money laundering and terrorist financing ("ML/TF") inherent in carrying on that business, and also requires the application of such a risk assessment in the context of carrying out CDD.

 The business risk assessment must include factors such as customer base, products and services, geographic risk, transactions and delivery channels.
-It must also take account of the details of the National Risk Assessment for Ireland, and any guidance issued by the Central Bank of Ireland ("CBI") and any guidelines issued by the relevant European Supervisory Authorities, depending on the industry in question.
+It must also take account of the details of the National Risk Assessment for Ireland, and any guidance issued by the Central Bank and any guidelines issued by the relevant European Supervisory Authorities6 ("ESAs"), depending on the industry in question.

-A business risk assessment must be approved by senior management, documented, kept up to date and records must be available to the CBI on request.
-Failure to comply with Chapter 1A is a criminal offence punishable by an unlimited fine and up to 5 years in prison.
+A business risk assessment must be approved by senior management, documented, kept up to date and records must be available to the Central Bank on request.
+Failure to comply with Chapter 1 A is a criminal offence punishable by an unlimited fine and up to 5 years in prison.

-2.2 Customer Due Diligence
+4.2.2.2 Customer Due Diligence